amcquistan/bridging-node-and-python/README.md

 # bridging-node-and-python

 This is a toy app to demo the functionality and use case for using the PyNode Node.js library to bridge calling Python code from within Node.js code.
+The demo app is a Express.js Web App that uses PyNode to call Python code that uses SciKit Learn and its California Housing Dataset to make a linear regression model for predicting home prices based off the 1990 US Census data.

 ### Notes on Installing PyNode